harendra-kumar/concise-haskell/concepts/category-theory.rst

 ----------------------

 Computation involves combining or folding functions or computations together.
-The way to combine or fold is of course a monoid.
+The most convenient and powerful way to fold is using a monoid.

 +-----------------------------------------------------------------------------+
 | Each one of the three well-known notions of computations in Haskell are a   |